Advertiser Disclosure

 Not all transfer partners are equal.

 We focused extensively on the transfer partners with the most attractive redemption rates.
-Some other transfer partners to be mindful of are Hawaiian Airlines HawaiianMiles and IHG One Rewards.
+Another transfer partner to be mindful of is IHG One Rewards.

-Although these 2 programs are popular, it’s usually not worth transferring points at a 1:1 ratio to earn them because your redemption value will be heavily restrictive simply because they don’t offer great value.
+Although this program is popular, it’s usually not worth transferring points at a 1:1 ratio because your redemption value will be heavily restrictive since IHG doesn’t offer great value.

 How To Transfer Bilt Rewards Points to Transfer Partners

-For better or worse, Bilt Rewards points are transferable to partners through the Bilt Rewards mobile app.
+You can transfer Bilt Rewards points through the Bilt Rewards mobile app or the website.
 At the moment, you can only transfer Bilt Rewards points to your own frequent flyer program or hotel loyalty programs — there’s no option to transfer points to someone else.

 Step 1: Open your Bilt Rewards app and log in to your account.

-Step 2: Navigate to the Rewards dashboard and click the Flights button on the top banner.
+Step 2: Navigate to the Rewards dashboard and click the Transfer button on the top banner.

-Step 4: Link your loyalty program account.
+Step 3: You can toggle between Airlines and Hotels.
+Click the transfer partner you wish to use, and you will need to your loyalty program account.
 Enter your loyalty program details.
 If successful, you’ll see a screen message that says Your account is linked under the Linked account box.

 Step 5: Select the number of points you wish to transfer, click Next, and complete the transfer.